jayfalls/log_analyser/thoughts/documents/agile.md

 2. **Visual:** Must have a gui and graphs
 3. **Design Doc:** Must fullfill all requirements laid out by the [Design Document](./design_document.md)

+# Continuous Documentation

+- Document progress daily, detailing challenges, successes, and optimization ideas.
+- Update documentation for each function and solution implemented.

+# Build Process

+- Focus on getting it to work first, worry about optimisations(Architecture, Big O, etc) later.

+- Build it as a backend, not a standalone app.

+# Testing

+- After finishing each unit in a phase, write out tests for it, this is included in the time for each phase.

 # Development Phases

+#### Phase 0.5: GUI Frontend (By 6th Oct)

+- Build a frontend GUI

+- Implement drag & drop functionality

 #### Phase 1: Log Parsing and Basic Analysis (By 29th Sept)